Analysis | What’s a Bad Bank and How Can It Help Deutsche Bank?

 When a lender is in trouble and decides to switch strategy, the solution can be what’s commonly referred to as a “bad bank.”
-It’s a plan that Deutsche Bank AG is said to be studying to help it return to profit by reducing its focus on investment banking.
+It’s a plan that Deutsche Bank AG is using to help it return to profit by reducing its focus on investment banking.
 But while the idea might sound simple, carrying out the task efficiently can be very costly.

 1. What’s a bad bank?